Discipline

 Biography

-During a career in arts management I have worked with many artists in diverse contexts: touring theatre companies, university departments, EU projects and in the Arts Council of England.
-Whilst working with Liverpool's year as European Capital of Culture in 2008 I decided to focus exclusively on developing my own artistic practice.
-Since 2009 I have exhibited, attended residencies, completed an MA in Fine Art, was awarded the Ashurst Emerging Sculptor Prize in 2016 for 'Stains' and a judges' prize for 'Voix Celestes' in the 2023 Chaiya Art Awards exhibition in the Oxo Tower/Bargehouse.
+During a career in arts management I worked with many artists in diverse contexts: touring theatre companies, university departments, EU projects and in the Arts Council of England.
+In 2008 whilst working with Liverpool's year as European Capital of Culture I decided to focus exclusively on developing my own artistic practice.
+Since then I have exhibited, attended residencies, completed an MA in Fine Art and won a number of awards and commissions.

-I respond to specific sites or places, often using found objects including photographs, text, sound.
-Reclaimed materials can retain the scars and marks of their time, of their use and abuse.
+I respond to specific sites or places, often using 'found' objects including photographs, text, sound and reclaimed materials.
 They can be given a new energy charge when combined with material considered to have more value or impact, such as stained glass, neon light, music, poetry.
-Within these contrasts lie the tensions between what we see and what we remember; the stories we are told about our histories and those we tell ourselves.
-It is this ‘contested territory’ that interests me most.
+Within these contrasts lie the tensions between the stories we are told about our histories and those we tell ourselves: the ‘contested territory’.

 The physical act of making is a renegotiation, a way of thinking, of reading the world and being more fully in it, and of bearing witness.